A Strong and Simple Deep Learning Baseline for BCI MI Decoding: contributions

 \subsubsection{Training procedure details}

-We train our neural network using the Adam optimizer, a popular choice for Deep Learning tasks, for a total of 50 epochs.
-The Adam optimizer combines the advantages of both adaptive learning rates and momentum-based optimization techniques, making it well-suited for training deep neural networks.
-At the 40th epoch, we apply a learning rate decay strategy to further enhance convergence.
-Specifically, we decrease the learning rate by a factor of 0.1, enabling the model to adapt its weights and biases with increased precision during the last ten stages of training.
-This adjustment allows the network to better capture intricate patterns and optimize its predictive capabilities.
-The standard cross-entropy loss function is employed during the training process.
-This widely-used loss function is suitable for multi-class classification tasks and minimizes the discrepancy between the predicted class probabilities and the true labels associated with the input EEG signals.
+We train our neural network with the Adam optimizer, a popular choice for Deep Learning, for 50 epochs.
+Adam combines the advantages of both adaptive learning rates and momentum-based optimization techniques.
+At the 40th epoch, we apply a learning rate decay (by a factor 0.1) to enhance convergence.
+The standard cross-entropy loss function is used, suitable for multi-class classification, minimizing discrepancies between predicted probabilities and true labels for EEG signals.
+For comprehensive evaluation, we employ a rigorous cross-testing approach, dividing the dataset into folds.
+By iterating through each fold, we evaluate the model's performance accurately on the whole dataset.
+We repeat the training five times with different initial weights, averaging performance metrics for reliable estimates.
+As the datasets are balanced, accuracy is used for model evaluation.
+Detailed evaluation methodologies process can be found in Section~\ref{sec:evaluation}.

-To ensure a comprehensive evaluation of the model's performance, we employ a rigorous cross-testing approach.
-This approach involves dividing the entire dataset into multiple folds or subsets, with each fold serving as a separate training and testing set.
-By iterating through each fold, we evaluate the model's performance accurately on the whole dataset while effectively mitigating potential biases or overfitting issues.
-Furthermore, we recognize the significance of assessing the model's performance variability to obtain reliable performance estimates.
-To this end, we repeat the entire training process five times, each time starting with different random weights initializations.
-By averaging the performance metrics obtained from these repetitions, we obtain more accurate estimations of the model's performance under varying conditions.
-Since the considered datasets are balanced we use accuracy to evaluate our models.
-A detailed description of our evaluation process, including the specific cross-testing methodology employed, can be found in Section~\ref{sec:evaluation}.